 6. Communication skills

 It’s quite common for toddlers to cry all the time, especially when there’s a speech delay.
-But, even if there’s not, toddlers are learning to navigate their environment.
-They’re also testing reactions and figuring out how to handle their own emotions.
+But, even if there’s not, toddlers are learning to manage their emotions.
+They’re also testing reactions and figuring out how to navigate their environment.

 Are they really crying all the time?